jashkenas/ruby-processing/README.md

 * Ruby 2.2.0
 * [JRuby][] preferred (required to use rubygems in sketches)

-NB: Support for ruby-2.0 syntax is limited (and experimental see jruby documentation) If you experiment with JRuby-9.0.0.0-SNAPSHOT you will find majority of sketches will only run in watch mode (this has [been reported][])
+NB: current support for ruby-2.0 syntax is limited (and experimental see jruby documentation) However if you use JRuby-9.0.0.0-SNAPSHOT (since this [fix][]) you will find ruby-2.2 syntax is now supported.
+Future development of ruby-processing will target ruby-2.2 (with probable backward compatibitility with MRI ruby-2.1)

 ## Supported Processing Version